Safe Play was implemented by the USTA in order to:

 .
 The USTA also encourages all individuals hosting a USTA program or event to read the USTA Safety, Security, and Sensitivity Handbook.
 A link to the Handbook can be found here

-Once the Applicant has successfully completed (1) above, he/she can begin to complete their background screen application.
+Once the Applicant has successfully completed the online training and policy review outlined above, he/she can begin to complete their background screen application.
 The USTA has retained the services of an independent third-party, the National Center for Safety Initiatives (NCSI), to conduct background screenings of all Applicants.

 Jr. Team Tennis Applicants